Myofascial Meridians: Strengthen Your Core

 Myofascial Sheaths

-Over the last couple of posts I’ve been exploring the “myo-fascial” lines, planes, or sheaths of the body in a series of posts.
-Be sure to check out my previous posts on the lateral plane, the dorsal plane, and the ventral plane to learn more.
+Over the last couple of posts, I’ve been exploring the myofascial meridians, lines, planes, or sheaths of the body in a series of posts.
+Follow along for an exploration of the planes of the body by signing up for the series here.

-These planes are a wonderful way to understand how movement, including asana (yoga postures), affect the physical structure of the body.
-In addition, the planes provide a helpful map in understanding how to use body mechanics and movement, therapeutically, to address specific imbalances.
+These planes are a fantastic way to understand how movement, including asana (yoga postures), affects the body’s physical structure.
+They also provide a helpful map for understanding how to therapeutically use body mechanics and movement to address specific imbalances.

 The Core Sheath

-The core of the body is similar to what Thomas Myers refers to as the “deep front line”.
-We can think of the deep front line as the core because it’s so important for support and stability.
-It’s also responsible for adduction of the hip (internal rotation of thigh bone versus rolling outward), and is closely connected to breathing through its relationship with the respiratory diaphragm.
+The body’s core is similar to what Thomas Myers calls the “deep front line.”
+We can think of the deep front line as the core because it is essential for support and stability.
+The core is also responsible for hip adduction (internal rotation of the thigh bone versus rolling outward) and is closely connected to breathing through its relationship with the respiratory diaphragm.
 In particular, the core is interesting because it covers a much larger internal area than the other “lines” I’ve been exploring.

-In the legs, the core sheath, which partially runs along the inner leg, has a direct relationship with the lateral line (outside of the leg).
-The inner and outer leg balance one another.
-When addressing the legs, it may be important to assess whether one side of the leg is tight and shortened and how this affects the other side.
+In the legs, the core-sheath, which partially runs along the inner leg, is directly related to the lateral line (outside of the leg).
+The inner and outer legs balance one another.
+When addressing the legs, assessing whether one side of the leg is tight or shortened may be necessary.

 Kidney Meridian // Vitality // Adrenal Fatigue // Low Back Pain

-The Kidney meridian runs along the inner legs and into the pelvis in much the same way as the core sheath does.
-According to Traditional Chinese Medicine, the Kidney meridian is connected to a persons deep energy, stamina, and vitality.
+The Kidney meridian runs along the inner legs and into the pelvis in much the same way as the core sheath.
+According to Traditional Chinese Medicine, the Kidney meridian is connected to a person’s deep energy, stamina, and vitality.
 The Kidney meridian of the inner leg supplies Qi to the pelvis, the kidneys, adrenal glands, and the lower back, just as the femoral arteries and veins pump fluid and blood along the same pathway.

-Oftentimes the core of the body is lacking strength along the inner leg and/or psoas, or one side of the core sheath is out of balance.
-Sometimes this is due to the outer leg being overly tight, while at other times, it is due to misalignment in the feet or a curvature in the low spine.
+Oftentimes, the core of the body lacks strength along the inner leg and/or psoas, or one side of the core sheath is out of balance.
+Sometimes, this is due to the outer leg being overly tight, while at other times, it is due to misalignment in the feet or a curvature in the lower spine.
 When the core remains weak, other structures absorb the impact of movement and weight bearing.
-In particular, instability in the lower back can cause injury if the bodies core is not strong.
+In particular, instability in the lower back can cause injury if the body’s core is not strong.
+Try these movements if you experience low back pain.

-Laxity of the inner leg and core sheath can reflect a deep physical or psychic weakness.
-In Chinese Medicine, Kidney energy is depleted with stress, overwork, and ageing.
-When it is deficient there is fatigue, low libido, issues with the bones, and/or low back pain among other signs.
-From a western perspective many of the signs that accompany low Kidney Qi would be considered “adrenal fatigue” signs.
-When the adrenals (small glands that sit atop the kidneys) are overtaxed through stress and overwork they come to a point of near collapse leading to exhaustion, low immunity, and a feeling a weakness.
+Laxity of the inner leg and core-sheath can reflect a deep physical or psychic weakness in Chinese Medicine, such as overwork and aging.
+When it is deficient, there is fatigue, low libido, bone issues, and/or low back pain, among other signs.
+From a Western perspective, many signs accompanying low Kidney Qi would be considered “adrenal fatigue” signs.
+When the adrenals (small glands that sit atop the kidneys) are overtaxed through stress and overwork, they come to a point of near collapse, leading to exhaustion, low immunity, and a feeling of weakness.
+Try this practice for weak Kidney Qi.

 Movement to Strengthen the Core

-Poses that focus on creating tonicity in the inner leg help to strengthen the core starting at the feet and legs.
-Use poses that activate the inner arch of the foot, irrigate the inner leg with blood and Qi, and create space across the low abdomen and low back.
-If you’re looking to address core imbalances in the torso use a variety of stronger poses such upper dandasana (plank) and inversions.
+Poses that focus on creating tonicity in the inner leg help strengthen the core, starting at the feet and legs.
+These poses activate the foot’s inner arch, irrigate the inner leg with blood and Qi, and create space across the lower abdomen and lower back.
+If you’re looking to address core imbalances in the torso, use a variety of stronger poses, such as upper dandasana (plank) and inversions.

 • Tadasana/Samasthiti (mountain or equal standing) with a block between the inner knees – Stand with feet parallel with a block between your knees.
 Press all four corners of your feet to the floor.
-Lift the medial (inner) arches of your feet up towards the inner knees and inner seam of your leg.
+Lift the medial (inner) arches of your feet up towards your leg’s inner knees and inner seam.
 Continue to squeeze the block between your knees and align the rest of your body by standing tall.

 • Virabhadrasana II (warrior 2) – Step your feet wide and place your back foot parallel to the back edge of your mat.
-Bend you front knee with your toes pointed forward.
+Bend your front knee with your toes pointed forward.
 Press the inner heel of the front foot down without allowing your front knee to fall inward.
-Continue to press the outer edge of your back foot to the floor and lift your inner back groins up.
+Press the outer edge of your back foot to the floor and lift your inner back groins up.
 Open the front of the chest and reach your arms out.

-I hope that helps to create more strength in your inner leg and core!
+I hope that helps you strengthen your inner leg and core.
 Thank you so much for reading.

 Mindful Yin Yoga Foundations Teacher Training